How many colors are there in a 1, 8, 14, 16 or 24-bit image?

 Now, the total number of possible colours in the 10-bit display is 210 x 210 x 210=1.07 billion.

-With just an increase of 2 bits, the number of possible colours in a 10-bit display jumps to a whopping 1.07 billion.
+With just an increase of 2 bits, the number of possible colors in a 10-bit display jumps to a whopping 1.07 billion.

 But wait, it gets even more impressive..